hellotham/hello-gatsby-starter/src/posts/2016-04-20-adventures-with-raspberry-pi3-2-emulating-4-3bsd-on-a-vax.md

 ### VAX

-[DEC ](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)introduced the VAX-11/780 in 1977 (coincidentally the year my parents bought me a home computer after strenous amounts of pleading and begging).
+[DEC](https://en.wikipedia.org/wiki/Digital_Equipment_Corporation)introduced the VAX-11/780 in 1977 (coincidentally the year my parents bought me a home computer after strenous amounts of pleading and begging).
 It was intended as the 32-bit successor to the PDP-11 with virtual memory addressing.

 The VAX-11/780 was widely believed to be the world’s most powerful mini-computer when it was first introduced, with performance comparable to the IBM System/360 which executed 1 million instructions per second (1 MIPS).
 Many people then subsequently referred to it as a 1 MIPS machine (even though apparently the actual number of instructions it could execute in 1 second was lower).
 For many years, it was a standard for system benchmarking, and other systems were reported as*x*times the speed of the original VAX 11/780 (where*x*was typically a lot less than 1 for home computers and faster than 1 for high end machines).